-The Saline High School Drama Club will present its fall production, A.R.
-Gurney’s The Dining Room, on November 18th and 19th at 7:30 p.m. and November 20th at 2:00 p.m. in the Ellen A Ewing Performing Arts Center at Saline High School.
+The Saline High School Drama Club will present its fall production, Inherit the Wind, by Jerome Lawrence and Robert E. Lee, on November 17th and 18th at 7:30 p.m. and November 19th at 2:00 p.m. in the Ellen A. Ewing Performing Arts Center at Saline High School.
 Seating is general admission and tickets are $7.00 and are available at the door.

 Inherit the Wind, a classic courtroom drama, fictionalizes the 1925 Scopes "Monkey" Trial, which resulted in the conviction of a small-town teacher for teaching Charles Darwin's theory of evolution to a high school science class, contrary to a Tennessee state law.
 The debate between science and religion, what constitutes fact versus belief, and the protection of the freedom of thought are themes that still resonate almost 100 years later.

 "This is the play that has as its genesis in the events of the famous Scopes trial.
 One of the most outstanding dramas of our time.
 The portrait it draws of an explosive episode in American culture, vigorously written by Jerome Lawrence and Robert E. Lee, remains as fresh as it ever was.
 One of the most stirring plays in recent years retains its folk flavor and spiritual awareness in an Arena Stage production.
 Bursting with vitality…Literature of the stage!" —NY Times (Samuelfrench.com)